 Malta Through Lithuanian Eyes

 I have to admit that when I landed in Malta for the very first time, I had a slight cultural shock.
-Malta was nothing I´ve ever expected it to be.
+Nothing about being an expat in Malta has met my initial expectations.
 First of all, it was smaller, much smaller than what I was used to [and I thought I came from a small country!].
-From the rooftop of my first apartment, I could see all the island!
+From the rooftop of my first apartment, I could see all of the island!

 Since Malta is a bilingual country, the language was never much of an issue, as the majority of the population here speaks English.
 However, there are times where you still find locals who cannot speak English.
 In situations like these, my knowledge of Italian [as around 50% of the locals can speak/understand Italian pretty well] and hand gestures have saved me!
 And even if this wouldn`t be helpful, you can always find a solution: the Maltese are friendly and helpful people!